SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Node_edge_graph.md

 > [!NOTE]
 > This feature is in preview until DataMiner 10.1.5.
 If you use the preview version of the feature, its functionality may be different from what is described below.
 For more information, see [Soft-launch options](xref:SoftLaunchOptions).

 Available from DataMiner 10.2.0/10.1.5 onwards.
-Prior to this, the component is available in soft launch from DataMiner 10.0.4 onwards, if the soft-launch option *ReportsAndDashboardsPTP* is enabled.
+Prior to this, the component is available in soft launch, if the soft-launch option *ReportsAndDashboardsPTP* is enabled.

 This component allows you to visualize any type of objects (i.e. "nodes") and the connections between them (i.e. "edges").
 By linking parameters and properties to those nodes and edges, you can turn a node edge graph into a full-fledged analytical tool that shows real-time alarm statuses and KPI data.